 Option #1 – Catch and Relocate Moles (No-Kill)

-Perhaps the Most Humane (and challenging) Way to get rid of moles is to Trap moles “Live” – and relocate them to a field or somewhere far away from your yard.
+Perhaps the most humane (and challenging) Way to get rid of moles is to Trap them “Live” and relocate them to a field or somewhere far away from your yard.

 Step 1 – Gently flatten the raised tunnels you see in your yard with the back of a shovel.

-Step 2 – Sit quietly and downwind for moles to return to their tunnels.
-Be aware that moles are extremely sensitive to sound and movement above ground, so if you or your kids are stomping around your yard, you’re unlikely to see any movement from moles.
+Step 2—Sit quietly and downwind for moles to return to their tunnels.
+Moles are extremely sensitive to sound and movement above ground, so if you or your kids stomp around your yard, you’re unlikely to see any movement from moles.

 Step 3 – Quietly move to the raised tunnels with two shovels to a raised tunnel and plunge the shovels into both sides.
 Dig between the shovels, and remove and relocate moles from your yard.